enso-org/hiring/positions/senior-rust-cloud-developer.md

 It would be a big bonus if you had:

 - Practical experience with ReactJS
+- Experience with Scala
-- a good sense of UI and aesthetics
+- A good sense of UI and aesthetics

 Avoid [the confidence gap](https://www.forbes.com/sites/womensmedia/2014/04/28/act-now-to-shrink-the-confidence-gap/).
 You don't have to match _all_ of the skills above to apply!